druce/druce.github.io/_posts/2020-12-06-portfolio-optimization.md

 minvol = vol.value
 ```

-The highest possible return we could have achieved was 100% in the highest-performing asset.
-We know it's the S&P but let's let CVXPY figure it out:
+The rightmost point on the efficient frontier is the highest possible return we could have achieved, which is 100% in the highest-performing asset.
+We know it's the S&P but let's let CVXPY figure it out for us:

 ```python
 # Solve max return portfolio (corner solution)